KilikFr/TranslationBundle/README.md

 KTB (Kilik Translation Bundle) is a tool to be used with Symfony Translator.
 It tries to simplify the exchanges with the (human) translators.

+**Note for Symfony 3.4+ / Symfony 4+ projects**

+> Since symfony applications are not a bundle, we use the special bundle name 'app' to handle import and export of application translations not located into a bundle

 From the command line you can export translations (filtering with bundles names, domains, and locales) to CSV (Tab separators).

 Your translator (colleague, service provider, etc...) can open CSV files with specific translator tools (or with Office Software).